This post may contain affiliate links. Please see my disclosure policy for more details.

 Twilight Markets in Perth

-3. Property Prices in Perth vs Sydney
+6. Cost of Living in Perth vs Sydney

 The vast difference in property prices between Perth and Sydney is probably going to be a deal breaker for those of you moving to Australia permanently, as it makes the cost of living in Perth much cheaper than in Sydney.

 Perth is one of Australia’s most affordable capital cities in terms of property, at around half the price of Sydney.
-The median property price in Perth in December 2021 was $529k, compared to $1.1 million in Sydney.

 A detached house in Perth, Australia.
 Perth has some of the cheapest property in Australia.